Academic Advice in Social Sciences

 All available appointments will be online.

-Classes take place several times per week to give you a chance to find a slot to suit your timetable.
-A new topic is covered each week.
+Classes take place on Zoom and you can attend via the relevant link for each session.
 You can come to as many or as few classes as you wish, and there is no need to register in advance.

 - Class Moodle pages (with class slides, videos, and extra information)

 Elina has an MRes in English Language and Linguistics, and an Honours degree in English Literature and Politics from the University of Strathclyde.
+She is due to complete her PhD in English Language in 2020.
 Elina joined LEADS in 2017.

 Elina currently lectures on undergraduate and postgraduate degrees across the College of Social Sciences.
 To find out what teaching she can offer on your course, email her or call her in her office.